streamanalyze/sa.documentation/source/accessing-external-systems.html.md

  The costs and fanouts are normally specified as part of the capability specifications for a multi-directional foreign function definition, as in the example.
-The costs can also be specified after the definition of a foreign function by using the following Amos II system function:\
+The costs can also be specified after the definition of a foreign function by using the following sa.amos system function:\

      costhint(Charstring fn,Charstring bpat,Vector ch)->Boolean